 The impact of this update on businesses

 Previously, brands relied on Facebook Identifier for Advertisers (IDFA) to track customer behavior through a unique identifier assigned to each iOS device.
 This tracking was essential to get a 360-degree view of customers moving from one channel to another.
 The removal of the IDFA following the IOS 14 update made it more difficult to personalize audiences.
 Additionally, the new update had a direct impact on companies’ prospecting and retargeting campaigns:

 - Lead generation campaigns: since many people in your audience are now able to block tracking on mobile apps, you may have noticed that a significant part of your iOS audience refuses to be tracked.
 As a result, your targeted campaign will naturally allocate ad spend less effectively to customers most likely to buy.

-- Retargeting campaigns: you no longer have the ability to retarget iOS 14 users based on their activity in your apps and on your websites if they have not consented to personalized ads.
+- Retargeting campaigns: you no longer have the ability to retarget iOS 14 users based on their activity in your apps and your websites if they have not consented to personalized ads.
 This will inevitably reduce the total size of your retargeting audiences that rely on in-app tracking.

 Key steps to take to face iOS 14 changes

-In order to adapt to these changes, Facebook has announced a list of steps to take to cope with this update while keeping your ads on the Facebook and Instagram platforms effective.
+To adapt to these changes, Facebook has announced a list of steps to take to cope with this update while keeping your ads on the Facebook and Instagram platforms effective.